ahxtq324/autoXMMepic/README.md

 # **READ ME!!**

-I have created a script to streamline the XMM processing workflow for my own use, but I hope it will also be useful to others.
-The code is meant to process observations of extragalactic point sources. \
+I have created a custom script to streamline the XMM processing workflow to process observations of extragalactic point sources. \
 To run this code from anywhere, you can add an alias in your `~/.bashrc` or `~/.bash_profile` file as: `alias xmmauto='python /path/to/your/xmmauto.py'`

 ## **Important Notes**

-A few things to keep in mind while running the code:

 ### **0. Before Running the Code:**
-- **Helpful Tips**:\
+- **Helpful Tips**:

         a.
-When you download ODF files from the XMM archive for a given observation, they will be in a zipped file.\
+Create a new directory (`obsID`) and a subdirectory ('odf') in your preferred folder.

         b.
-Create a new directory (`obsID`) and a subdirectory ('odf') in your preferred folder, such that the path is: `/path/to/your/preferredfolder/obsID/odf`.\
+Download the file in the folder `/path/to/your/preferredfolder/obsID/odf`.
+The downloaded ODF files from the XMM archive for a given observation will be in a zipped file.

         c.
-Navigate to the `odf` folder and unzip the downloaded file using: `tar xzvf ../obsID.tar.gz`\
+Unzip the downloaded file using: `tar xzvf ../obsID.tar.gz`

         d.
-Unzip the new .TAR file as `tar -xvf XXXX_obsID.TAR`.
-Remove the original *.tar.gz and *TAR files.\
+Now unzip the new .TAR file as `tar -xvf XXXX_obsID.TAR`.
+Remove the original *.tar.gz and *TAR files.

         e.
-Set your current working directory to the directory where your odf folder resides, i.e. `/path/to/your/preferredfolder/obsID`.
-The code will make an
-       `analysis` folder in the same directory.
+Set your current working directory to the directory where your odf folder resides, i.e. `/path/to/your/preferredfolder/obsID` and run the code.
+The code will make an `analysis` folder in the same directory.

 - **Initialize HEASoft**, followed by **XMM SAS**.